-There are memorable aspects that somewhat help me to understand why it is remembered so fondly, one of which being the wide array of genres that the film crosses, jumping from high octane car chases around New York to stright up horror, with the film not afraid to produce a high body count, with the scene in the police station alone topped by only Jeepers Creepers in terms of dead cops.
+There are memorable aspects that somewhat help me understand why it is remembered so fondly, one of which is the wide array of genres that the film crosses, jumping from high octane car chases around New York to straight-up horror, with the film not afraid to produce a high body count, with the scene in the police station alone topped by only Jeepers Creepers in terms of dead cops.

-Sadly for me there is too much just doesn’t add up in Maniac Cop.
-Like Jason in the Friday the 13th or Michael Myers in Halloween, the Cop seemingly has superhuman strength and a sense of invincibility, but unlike those icons of horror cinema, theses seemingly no explanation as to why he is able to sustain such damage without dying.
+Sadly for me, there is too much just doesn’t add up in Maniac Cop.
+Like Jason in the Friday the 13th or Michael Myers in Halloween, the Cop has superhuman strength and a sense of invincibility, but unlike those icons of horror cinema, theses seemingly no explanation why he can sustain such damage without dying.

-Another of the aspects of the film that I found strange was the choice to have Campbell’s character cheat on his wife, it doesn’t help endear you to the character and overall makes no real difference to the plot other than finding his romance with fellow officer Theresa (Landon) feel a little strange, *spoiler* especially after the death of his wife.
+Another aspect of the film that I found strange was the choice to have Campbell’s character cheat on his wife, it doesn’t help endear you to the character and overall makes no real difference to the plot other than finding his romance with fellow officer Theresa (Landon) feel a little strange, *spoiler* especially after the death of his wife.

-That all said I still found enjoyment while watching it. much like in Evil Dead Campbell is clearly having fun in the role and produces many hilarious moments in a relatively straight role.
-Lustig, who went on to make two moderately successful sequels, provides some interestingly dark action scenes, filled with surprisingly brutal violence and gore. because of these reasons, I find it hard to be too harsh on Maniac Cop, as even if it is little more than a decent slasher flick.
+That all said, I still found enjoyment while watching it.
+Much like in Evil Dead Campbell is clearly having fun in the role and produces many hilarious moments in a relatively straight role.
+Lustig, who made two moderately successful sequels, provides some interestingly dark action scenes, filled with brutal violence and gore.
+Because of these reasons, I find it hard to be too harsh on Maniac Cop, even if it is little more than a decent slasher flick.

 If you liked: Candyman, Pet Sematary, My Bloody Valentine